 From John Cairns’s Experiment on E. coli, it was found that-

 - In this replication process the integrity of the circular DNA is maintained.
 The circle does not appear to be broken during this process.

 - An intermediate Theta structure is formed due to the replication eye.

-- The replication is semi conservative type as the replication seem to be occurring at one or two moving Y-junction in the circle replication forks.
+- The replication is semi-conservative type as the replication seems to be occurring at one or two moving Y-junction in the circle replication forks.

 - Genetics A Conceptual Approach by Benjamin A Pierce (The Book is available in our Book section)